Everything You Ever Wanted to Ask An Appraiser

 Square Footage – How is square footage calculated?

 This topic has a more definitive answer.
 Appraisers typically measure to ANSI (American National Standards Institute) standards, which also happen to correspond with Fannie Mae guidelines.
-When an appraiser comes to your property, he or she should measure the house and outbuildings from the exterior for a detached dwelling and from the Tape Measureinterior for a condominium unit or an interior townhouse.
+When an appraiser comes to your property, he or she should measure the house and outbuildings from the exterior for a detached dwelling and from the interior for a condominium unit or an interior townhouse.
 Using those measurements, square footage, or GLA (gross living area) is calculated.

 What is included?
 Excluded?
 Does the space have to be finished or just conditioned?